- China Tours +

 Beijing has a lot to offer, and the Western food scene has grown tremendously in the past few years.
-These restaurants represent some of the best, ranging in cuisine, price, and location.
+These restaurants represent some of the best, including Contemporary European, Italian, Mexican, and some cafes serving up the basics like salads and sandwiches.

 Nestled in Beijing's hutongs, the Georg is the newest and hottest upscale contemporary European restaurant opened by Danish design brand Georg Jensen.
 Expect your money to get you good service and solid fare.